jiangelle/papers/TopicModeling/README.md

 - Dr. Mimno organizes resources on Topic Modeling and lables each paper based on its category.
 It is awesome!
 Thanks to him!

 ### [Probabilistic Topic Models](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf)
-- Authors: David M. Blei
+- Authors: David M. Blei.

 ### [Probabilistic Topic Models](http://psiexp.ss.uci.edu/research/papers/SteyversGriffithsLSABookFormatted.pdf)(Handbook of latent semantic analysis2007)
-- Authors: Mark Steyvers, Tom Griffiths
+- Authors: Mark Steyvers, Tom Griffiths.

 ### [Topics over Time: A Non-Markov Continuous-Time Model of Topical Trends](tot-kdd06.pdf) (ACM SIGKDD06) <br/>
 <div align="center"><img src="totkdd06.jpg" align="middle"/></div>
-- Authors: Xuerui Wang, Andrew McCallum
+- Authors: Xuerui Wang, Andrew McCallum.
 - Summary: A variant of LDA model trying to capture the topical trends.
 The mixture distribution over topics is influenced by both word co-occurrences and the document’s timestamp.
 Timestamp for each word is the same with that document.
 - Generative Process:
   - Draw T multinomials &phi;<sub>z</sub> from a Dirichlet prior &beta;, one for each topic z;